engineeranalyst/HR-Employee-Sentiment-Analysis/README.md

 4. **Iterative Feedback Loops:** Utilize this dashboard as a persistent "Tactical HUD."
 By refreshing this data regularly, HR leadership can monitor the *velocity* of sentiment change following these interventions, effectively moving from "Reactive" to "Proactive" personnel management.

 ## 🚀 How to Run This Project
-1. Download `HR Analytics Dashboard.xlsx`
+1. Download `HR Analytics Dashboard.pbix`
 2. Import the CSV files for this project.
 3. Open the Queries and Connections Panel and put the full file path names of the CSV files in the Source.
 4. Refresh the Preview of the Data Source.